 Intercultural competence is vital to your success in the 21st century.
 This certificate enhances many majors and is a great credential for employment in many fields, from business to education to health care.
 Consider earning a certificate/minor in Intercultural Engagement.
 Make a clear statement to prospective employers and graduate schools that you possess the knowledge, awareness, skills and international competence that sets you apart!

 OPEN TO ALL MAJORS: Get Started Today in 3 Easy Steps:

-- Make an appointment to discuss this program with the Study Abroad Advisor in the Office of International Programs (OIP), 601 Duquesne Union.
+- Make an appointment to discuss this program with the Study Abroad Advisor in the Center for Global Engagement, 601 Duquesne Union.

 - Print the application.
-Meet with your academic advisor then submit it to the OIP, 601 Union.
+Meet with your academic advisor then submit it to the Center for Global Engagement, 601 Union.